-Rice is a dominant member of Persian tables either served as “Polo” which is a combination of rice with various vegetables and meat, or as a complementary next to one of the many famous Iranian stews.
+Rice is a dominant member of Persian tables either served as “Polo” which is a combination of rice with various vegetables and meat or as a complimentary next to one of the many famous Iranian stews.
 The cooking is quite easy however; the cultivation is a delicate and sensitive process.
 This lovely process is called “Shali-Kari” in Persian, Shalizar is the paddy field and Shalikar is the one whose occupation is working in rice Shalizar.

 Beautiful paddy fields sooth your eyes, as you drive through the greenery of the Northern provinces of Iran.
 There are mainly two methods for rice cultivation, “direct” and “seedling”.
 Gilan and Mazandaran provinces are the cradles of rice cultivation in Iran and in these provinces seedling method is the dominant method.

 The rice buds are prepared a year earlier and stored in clusters locals call it “Shaltook”.
 These Shaltooks are stored in a completely dry place to prevent any unwanted occurrence such as mildew, insect and mice invasion.
 Transplanting rice Seedling timing differs in Northern provinces which is around late March and early April when the weather is getting warmer.
 Depending on the amount of the seeds, water is poured in a container or a pool and then salt is added.

 The “Shaltook”s are then put into the salt water dilution and perfectly stirred until the lighter and heavier seeds are separated with heavier ones sinking to the bottom.
 The heavier the seeds are the better they are for the seedling.